About Nancy

 Who Am I?

-The work for our family is ongoing, I’m now a mother to two teenage boys and a 10-year-old.
+I’m now a mother to two teenagers and a 12-year-old.
 Understanding generational trauma, what it looks like and how it has been passed on, means that my husband and I have a responsibility to our children to at least try to break the cycle.
-We heal our own wounds so that we don’t pass them on, face our own pain so we don’t inflict it on to others.
+We heal our own wounds so that we don’t pass those wounds on; we face our own pain so we don’t inflict it on to others.

-I’m a passionate and committed coach.
+Through the Compassionate Inquiry approach I have learned to become the mother to myself that I always needed and probably the mother that my mother, and her mother needed too.
 I am called to support people in ways that mean they can heal and recover from what life has thrown their way.

-My own recovery journey has been one of finding my way back to me, back to wholeness, and I can support you to do the same.
-The passing down of family dis-ease does not have to be inevitable but where it has been, it is possible to heal.
-With my Life Coaching skills, Addictive Behaviours Coaching and the psychotherapeutic approach of Compassionate Inquiry I can guide you on your own path of recovery and self-discovery
+My own recovery journey has been one of finding my way back to me, back to my wholeness, and I’m here to support others to do the same.
+The passing down of family dis-ease does not have to be inevitable but where it has been, please know that healing is possible.

 Professional Training and Self Development